-You can customize the vegetables you use in these cream cheese roll-ups, whatever you have on hand.
-The only thing to be careful about is the moisture content, you won’t want a super wet vegetable like tomatoes.
-As these are, they’re best eaten the same day, unlike other cream cheese roll ups that are even better the next day.
-These tend to become a little soggy the next day.
+You can customize the vegetables you use in these cream cheese roll-ups; use whatever you have on hand.
+If you’re making them for kids’ lunchboxes, use what they like the best!
+The only thing to be careful about is the moisture content of the vegetable–you wouldn’t want to use a super wet vegetable like tomatoes.
+As it is, these roll ups are best eaten the same day, unlike other cream cheese roll ups that are even better the next day.
+I found that these tend to become just a little soggy the next day.
 They still taste great but they’re just not quite as…pretty.

-In my pinwheels, I used cucumber (make sure to remove the seeds), red bell pepper, shredded carrots, and broccoli.
+In my cream cheese rollups, I used cucumber (make sure to remove the seeds), red bell pepper, shredded carrots, and broccoli.
 You’ll want to make sure to dice everything really tiny so it rolls up into a nice roll instead of a bumpy log.
-I cut the broccoli florets really finely, shredded my carrots and cut my red bell pepper into little tiny cubes.
+I chopped the broccoli florets really small, shredded my carrots, and cut my red bell pepper into little tiny cubes.
 I chose to slice the cucumber into one long strip and put it right down the middle of the roll.
-I did this for a couple of reasons:
+I did this for a few reasons: